KaterynaKarabanova/Incode_Group_test/README.md

 Test Task for Incode Group.

-Here you can follow changes in the value of shares on the stock exchange in online format Techonologies used: React, Redux, socket.io, styled-components.
+Here you can follow changes in the value of shares on the stock exchange in online format.

+Techonologies used: React, Redux, socket.io, styled-components.

 ![image](https://github.com/KaterynaKarabanova/Incode_Group_test/assets/135024704/cad2e11a-84ef-4eb1-bfcd-99ede17703ab)